ColasNahaboo/advent-of-code-my-solutions/go/2015/README.md

 ## Notes per day
 Note: all solutions run under one second, unless mentioned.

+For debugging, I used sometings solutions by []devjobe](https://github.com/devjobe/advent-of-code-2015-golang) and [schwern](https://github.com/schwern/adventofcode.go) to generate more test data.
+And once my solutions worked, compared with them (and others in the [reddit megathread](https://www.reddit.com/r/adventofcode/wiki/solution_megathreads#wiki_december_2015) for inspiration.

 - **Day01** Starting simple, deciding on the directopry and file structure, experimenting with testing and debugging via dlv
 - **Day02** Working with regexps.
 - **Day03** Working with maps.